vsafonova/debugging/README.md

 Syntax error, the improper declaration of the event listener function.
 Found an error in the console pointing to an incorrect  line.

 Line 40:
-Syntax error,  improper syntax of the method to prevent the default behavior.
+Runtime error, improper usage of the method to prevent the default behavior.
 Found an error in the console pointing to an incorrect  line.
 In JavaScript, when using the `addEventListener` method to handle events, we need to pass a function that takes an event object as its parameter.
 There is a mistake in calling `preventDefault()`.
-The correct syntax is `e.preventDefault();`, where e is the event object passed to the function.
+The correct usage is `e.preventDefault();`, where e is the event object passed to the function.